phitsc/farrmultimonitor/Deploy/readme.txt

 - and whenver it changes size: will center FARR whenever its size changes

-- Enable hotkeys: enable moving FARR window to next/last monitor and centering with hotkeys Win + Left           : move FARR window to monitor on the left Win + Right          : move FARR window to monitor on the right Win + Home           : center FARR window
-    Win + Ctrl + 1 ..
+- Enable hotkeys: enable moving FARR window to next/last monitor and centering with hotkeys Win + Left                  : move FARR window to monitor on the left Win + Right                 : move FARR window to monitor on the right Win + Home                  : center FARR window Win + Ctrl + 1 ..
 0         : resize FARR window to 10% ..
-100% of current screen's width
+100% of current screen's width Win + Ctrl + Shift + 1 ..
+0 : resize FARR window to 10% ..
+100% of current screen's height

 Credits